 Ristocetin-Induced Platelet Aggregation

-The low-dose ristocetin-induced platelet aggregation (RIPA) test, or low-dose RIPA, uses a lower dose of ristocetin than that used for the VWF:RCo test described above.
-Designed to detect the VWF hyperactivity associated with type 2B VWD and platelet-type VWD, it can be useful for subtype evaluation, particularly to distinguish type 2B and platelet type VWD from other VWD types.
-Additional testing, such as genetic testing, is usually necessary to distinguish type 2B from platelet-type VWD.
+The low-dose ristocetin-induced platelet aggregation (RIPA) test, or low-dose RIPA, is designed to detect the VWF hyperactivity associated with type 2B VWD and platelet-type VWD at low concentrations of ristocetin.
+It can be useful for subtype evaluation, particularly to distinguish type 2B and platelet-type VWD from other VWD types.
+However, genetic testing is often preferred to confirm a diagnosis in patients with suspected type 2B or platelet-type VWD. ,

 RIPA testing must be performed by a local laboratory because of limited specimen stability.